Bartavius/kanbas/README.md

+The server-side of the project is hosted on: https://cs4550-node-server-mongodb.onrender.com

+The web app is hosted on: https://kanbas-mern.netlify.app/

 This project is a web app replication of the functionalities of the educational app, 'Canvas.'
 Currently implemented functions include,

 **User Information:**